ksw2000/Operating-Systems-NCHU/Notes/Chapter 14-3 File system implementation.md

 **Mechanism for handling the index block**

 1. **Linked scheme**: link together several index blocks (index block 保留第一個值接到下一個 index block, 類似 linked list)

 2. **Multilevel Index**: 一個 Index table 再指向另一個 index table 形成 hierarchical 的樣子

 3. **Combined scheme:** Direct blocks + indirect blocks + double indirect blocks + triple indirect blocks...

+   Used in UNIX-based file systems, is to keep the first, 15 pointers of the index block in the file's inode.
+The first 12 of these pointers point to direct blocks.
+The next 3 pointers point to indirect blocks.
+The first points to a single indirect block.
+The second points to a double indirect blocks.
+The last pointer contains the address of a triple indirect block.

 ### Unix Combined Scheme